pyccel/pyccel/README.md

 The results for the devel branch currently show the following performance on python 3.10:
 ![Pyccel execution times for devel branch](https://github.com/pyccel/pyccel-benchmarks/blob/main/version_specific_results/devel_performance_310_execution.svg)

-If you are eager to try Pyccel out, we recommend reading our [quick-start guide](./tutorial/quickstart.md)
+If you are eager to try Pyccel out, we recommend reading our [quick-start guide](./tutorial/quickstart.md).

+## Citing Pyccel

+If Pyccel has been significant in your research, and you would like to acknowledge the project in your academic publication, we would ask that you cite the following paper:

+Bourne et al., (2023).
+Pyccel: a Python-to-X transpiler for scientific high-performance computing.
+Journal of Open Source Software, 8(83), 4991, https://doi.org/10.21105/joss.04991

+The associated bibtex can be found [here](./pyccel.bib).

 ## User Documentation